tucnakomet1/Python-Who-Is-On-My-WiFi/README.md

 <h1 id="who-is-on-my-wifi">Who is on my WiFi - Python</h1>

-Who-is-on-my-wifi is python module for Linux users.
+Who-is-on-my-wifi is python module for Linux, Windows and Mac users.
 It shows you IP Addresses of all cannected devices and much more!

 * <a href="#install">INSTALLATION</a><br/>
   * <a href="#upgrade">UPGRADE</a><br/>
 * <a href = "#usage">USAGE</a><br/>
   * <a href="#module">Command</a><br/>
   * <a href="#python">Python</a><br/>